houseos/SCP/README.md

 ## 2. Provisioning of devices

 When the default password of the shutter-controller is set or no wifi credentials are provisioned the shutter-controller provides a Wifi Access Point using WPA2-PSK which can be accessed with the credentials defined in the annex.

-When the Wifi Access Point is available the provisioning device connects to the wifi and the shutter-controller acts as a DHCP server and provides an IP address from a limited range to the device.
+When the Wifi Access Point is available the control device connects to the wifi and the shutter-controller acts as a DHCP server and provides an IP address from a small Class C IP subnet.

-Now the device can start the discovery of shutter-controllers in the limited range and will automatically set a new device password using the security-pw-change message.
+Now the control device can start the discovery of shutter-controller in the IP subnet.
+If the shutter-controller is found a new device password must be set.
+This can be done via the security-pw-change message (see #6.3.2 security-pw-change).
 Afterwards the credentials, of the wifi the shutter-controller should operate in, are being supplied by the user and sent to the shutter-controller via the security-wifi-config message.

 When the shutter-controller receives a security-wifi-config message it tries to connect to the wifi and reponds with the result.